13-14 June 2026 in Montgenèvre

 - warm jacket (it gets cold at night at altitude)

-- long trousers or tights
+- long trousers or tights/leggings

 - 1 pair of studded shoes